ATMasoumi/TransferListChallenge/README.md

 Given the customer might have many transfers
 When the customer requests to see transfers
-Then the app should display first 10 item and with requesting more items then the app should fetch more items from remote and show to the user new received items from remote
+Then the app should display first 10 item
+And with requesting more items
+Then the app should fetch more items from remote
+And show to the user new received items from remote

 Given the frequency of the transfers
 When the customer swipes down the list